Nanoscale Polar Landscapes in Quantum Paraelectric SrTiO3

-Quantum paraelectricty in SrTiO$_{3}$ manifests as a large rise in the dielectric function \cite{shirane1969lattice, weaver1959dielectric, yamanaka2000evidence}, and a deviation from classical Curie-Weiss behavior below $T_{q} \approx$ 40 K. SrTiO$_{3}$ exhibits additional anomalous dynamics that precede and influence this quantum regime.
-A transverse acoustic phonon mode partially softens at a finite wavevector, $q$, hinting to a possibly novel state with spatial correlations at the nanometer scale \cite{salje2013domains,frenkel2017imaging,fauque2022mesoscopic, muller1991indication,orenstein2025observation,guzman2023lamellar}.
-Despite the tunability and widespread applications of SrTiO$_{3}$, the low-temperature polar phases---from which the emergent dielectric, ferroelectric, and superconducting phases are derived---remain undefined.
+Quantum paraelectricity in SrTiO$_{3}$ manifests as a large rise in the dielectric function \cite{shirane1969lattice, weaver1959dielectric, yamanaka2000evidence}, and a deviation from classical Curie-Weiss behavior below $T_{q} \approx$ 40 K. SrTiO$_{3}$ exhibits additional anomalous dynamics that precede and influence this quantum regime.
+A transverse acoustic phonon mode partially softens at a finite wavevector, $q$, hinting to a possibly novel state with spatial correlations at the nanometer scale \cite{salje2013domains,frenkel2017imaging,fauque2022mesoscopic,muller1991indication,orenstein2025observation,guzman2023lamellar}.
+Despite the tunability and widespread applications of SrTiO$_{3}$, the low-temperature phases---from which the emergent dielectric, ferroelectric, and superconducting phases are derived---remain undefined.
 Both above and below $T_{q}$, the real space structures of the low-temperature phases of SrTiO$_{3}$ have not been resolved.
-Pinpointing the precise structure could unveil the nature of quantum paraelectrics.
+Pinpointing the precise structure could unveil the nature of quantum paraelectricity in this prototypical system

-Here we show that quantum paraelectrics are governed by nanoscale polar domains (Fig. 1C).
-By leveraging liquid helium cryogenic scanning transmission electron microscopy, we directly image the local polarity in bulk SrTiO$_{3}$ down to very low temperatures ($\sim$ 20 K) and reveal a spatially fluctuating and evolving landscape of nanoscale polar textures.
-These observations indicate that quantum paraelectrics host distinct regimes, defined by the mesoscale ordering of polar nanodomains.
-In SrTiO$_{3}$, polarity emerges at around 105 K, but in the form of spatially fluctuating short-range nanodomains.
-As the temperature is reduced further (down to $\sim$ 70 K), the short-range polar domains grow and, remarkably, self-organize into a periodic structure extending over tens of nanometers.
-However, below 40 K, this periodic spatial ordering reverses and fragments into small clusters upon entering the quantum paraelectric regime.
+Here we show that the quantum paraelectric regime in SrTiO$_{3}$ is governed by nanoscale polar domains (Fig. 1c).
+Leveraging liquid helium cryogenic scanning transmission electron microscopy (STEM), we directly image the local polarity in a SrTiO$_{3}$ lamella down to very low temperatures ($\sim$ 20 K) and reveal a spatially fluctuating and evolving landscape of nanoscale polar textures.
+Polarity emerges below T$_{AFD}$, but in the form of spatially fluctuating short-range nanodomains.
+The short-range polar domains grow and, remarkably, self-organize into a periodic structure extending over tens of nanometers.
+However, below T$_{q}$, this periodic spatial ordering weakens and the polar nanodomains fragment into small and disordered clusters upon entering the quantum paraelectric regime.